 Mirka Mora was born in Paris to a Lithuanian Jewish Father and a Romanian Jewish Mother in 1928, she died in 2018.
 I find myself reflecting on why Mirka was never awarded an Australia Day Honour or a Queens Birthday Honour.
 So great has been the outpouring of grief over her passing.
 Her life was destined to be extraordinary although she was born ordinary.
 She narrowly escaped death in a concentration camp as a teenager.
 At the age of sixteen she read Scenes de la Vie de Boheme by Henri Murger; a novel that spawned the famous Opera; La Boheme by Puccini.
 The story is of a photographer who had travelled across Victoria.
 That book planted a little seed in her heart; and in 1951 she boarded a 305-aeroplane destined for Melbourne; with her husband Georges and her first-born son Phillipe.

 Mirka’s life was laden with loving stories of random acts of silliness, many of them super charged with sexuality.
 The time she cut little holes in her dress over her nipples and then cheekily regarded the restaurant patrons’ reactions.
-Or the time she went to the bathroom and returned without the slip under her dress revealing a beautifully naked body; thinly veiled by fabric.
+On another occasion she went to the bathroom and returned without the slip under her dress revealing a beautifully naked body; thinly veiled by fabric.
 The day she went to the shops with no underwear and the wind caught her dress.
 The time she walked out into the ocean fully clothed, hat bopping atop the water.
 She was brave and made the everyday act of living a celebration.

 Mirka’s artwork was inspired by both her new life and her old.
 An example of this are the lovers featured prominently in her artwork as an intertwined pair.
 Sometimes her lovers reminded her of a mother and son she saw on the train on the way to the concentration camp Pithiviers.
 “They always held each other, all the time, then they would walk in the camp holding each other” said Mirka.
 This melancholy admission just hung in the air silently.
 But then moments later her joie de vivre can be seen, and she states the lovers can also be her children.
 “I think of them, think of my children when they were in my arms.
 I’d give anything now to have them one afternoon, little and just holding them, you don’t know what it is, this tenderness” said Mirka.